CHAPTER 11

 JUNK: Any castoff, damaged, discarded, junked, obsolete, salvaged, scrapped, unusable, worn out or wrecked object, thing or material or substance, having no substantial market value.

-OWNER: Any person(s) shown as the property owner on the latest equalized property tax assessment rolls, or in the case of a vehicle, any person(s) shown on the last registration of the vehicle, or if that information is not ascertainable, the owner shall be deemed to be the occupant of the property on which the vehicle is located.
+OWNER: Any person(s) shown as the property owner on the latest equalized property tax assessment rolls or, in the case of a vehicle, any person(s) shown on the last registration of the vehicle or, if that information is not ascertainable, the owner shall be deemed to be the occupant of the property on which the vehicle is located.

 PROPERTY: Premises.